shmula1308/Form-Validation-Project-Native-Controls/README.md

         return false;
     }
-    alertPassSignUp.style.display = "none"; // If conditions are met the box is removed. dataObj.password = pass; // And email data is added to the obejct return true;
+    alertPassSignUp.style.display = "none"; // If conditions are met the box is removed. dataObj.password = pass; // And password data is added to the obejct return true;
 }
 ```